 - The remaining half covers infrastructure and processing costs

-- It's essentially a break-even service
+- It's essentially break-even

 Why we do it anyway: